 I do get homesick, but I also enjoy living in a new place.
 I bitch about the weather here ALL THE TIME.

 I love to cook.
 I love food.
 I eat what I want.
 I spent over a decade of my life at war with my body image.
 I’m done with that sh*t.

 I think all bodies are great, and no matter what your size is, you should own it and take care of it how you see fit.
-Nobody ever became happier with their body by tearing down somebody else’s.
+Nobody ever became happier by tearing down somebody else.

 You might be wondering why I refer to myself as an “unconventional” personal trainer and the reason for this is, I like to train differently from most other trainers.
-I like to focus more on what’s going on inside, and the relationship people have with their bodies and then adapt how I feel they should proceed.
+I focus more on what’s going on inside, and the relationship people have with their bodies and then adapt how I feel they should proceed.

 I am sick and tired of the “bro” approach to fitness.
 I spent years thinking that I had to be the perfect weight to help other people and make a difference.
 Sure, I get some, “do you even lift, bro?!” comments, but I don’t give a single f**k.
 Fitness looks different for each of us.
 I’m more interested in getting people feeling healthy, confident, and happy with who they are from the inside out.

 I work with people in person and online, for all of my coaching services, so if you’re interested in working with me email me at email@example.com for a free consultation.